gcappaert/gcappaert.github.io/index.md

 My name is Gustav Cappaert.
-I'm primarily a clinician (physician assistant), but with avid interests in [technology](https://github.com/gcappaert), data science, language, and journalism.
-I used to do some [audio production](https://soundcloud.com/gustav-cappaert/sets/radio-kausay-wasi-materials?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing) and I'm always up for a little project.
+I'm primarily a clinician (physician assistant), but with avid interests in [technology](https://github.com/gcappaert), making, data science, language, and journalism.
+I used to do some [audio production](https://soundcloud.com/gustav-cappaert/sets/radio-kausay-wasi-materials?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing).

+I'm always up for an interesting project.
+Feelfree  to [send me an email](mailto:gcappaert@gmail.com).

-### Some selected articles and opinion pieces:
+### Selected articles and opinion pieces:

 * On my own
     * [Rabies Is Terrifying but Rare.
 Are We Overtreating It?](https://undark.org/2021/02/18/overtreating-rabies/)